indrode/zsh-custom/README.md

 	# HINT: type 'ohmyzsh' to edit shell config files
 	. ~/.oh-my-zsh/custom/zshrc

+## Dependencies

+My setup includes some gimmicks that require `figlet` which can be installed via `Fink`, a package manager for OS X. To install Fink, follow the [Fink instructions](http://www.finkproject.org/download/srcdist.php).
+Once Fink is installed and package description files and patches are installed, install `figlet`.

+	fink install figlet

 ## Notes

 To get the `gmail` command work without having to enter your password manually each time, create a file called `.gmail` in the `/custom` folder that includes your Gmail password (and nothing else).
 Now, when running `gmail`, the password is copied into the clipboard first.